 Richard J. Deckelbaum

 Dr Deckelbaum joined Columbia University in 1986 after training in medicine at McGill University.
 For 10 years he served as an Associate Professor of Pediatrics at the Hebrew University in Jerusalem.
 He was appointed as the Director of the Division of Gastroenterology and Nutrition in the Department of Pediatrics and in 1992 he became Director of the Institute of Human Nutrition.
 Subsequently, he was appointed as Robert R. Williams Professor of Nutrition.
 Dr Deckelbaum created and promoted a combined medical school program in international health at Ben Gurion University of the Negev, Israel, in collaboration with Columbia University Medical Center, the Medical School for International Health.
 Dr Deckelbaum has a long professional involvement in basic research in the cell biology of lipids and issues of human nutrition with emphasis on the pediatric population.
 Dr Deckelbaum's research programs have been supported by the National Institutes of Health, the US Agency for International Development, and industry.
 His primary interests concern human plasma, lipoproteins, the metabolism of intravenous lipid emulsions, and the cellular and gene regulatory effects of dietary fats and different types of fatty acids.
 His recent research has emphasized molecular mechanisms whereby omega-3 fatty acids can prevent cardiovascular disease.
 His work has led to basic understanding of mechanisms whereby human lipoproteins are structurally remodeled in the plasma compartment, and factors modulation receptor-lipoprotein interactions.
 He has published more than 300 peer-reviewed articles, reviews and book chapters on the role of basic pathways of cell lipid metabolism and children's nutrition in heart disease.
 He has chaired two American Heart Association's task forces as well as the March of Dimes Task Force on “Nutrition and Optimal Human Development.”
 In addition, he has served on a number of a number of national and international advisory boards and committees which have provided recommendations for better nutrition practices.
+Recently, he was appointed to the Food and Nutrition Board of the Institute of Medicine, National Academies of Science.

 Jeffrey I. Mechanick